hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

    10. When you're ready, click **Update** to enable SNS alerts.

    <img src="../images/snsrole.png"/>

 You have completed checking setting for Device Defender Audit.
-Next step is to create an Audit.
+Go to next session **1.2 Start an On-Demand Audit** to create and start an Audit.

 </details>

 <details><summary>Click here if you manually configure Audit Settings very first time</summary><br>

-If you finished Module 1 before working on this module, an on-demand Device Defender Audit was created in advance for you.
-Ignore this option if you're in an AWS event.
+If you finished Module 1 before working on this module, an on-demand Device Defender Audit was created in advance.
+This option will not be suitable for you.

-If you are not following along with Module 1 and this module, and this is the first time you run a Device Defender Audit, you should follow [instruction in this document](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-HowToProceed.html).
-If you use AWS IoT console to start an Audit, follow these steps:
+Device Defender will prompt you to configure Audit Settings if this is the first time you [run an Audit](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-HowToProceed.html).
+To use AWS IoT console to start an Audit, follow these steps:

 1. Sign in to AWS Account.
 From AWS console home, click on IoT Device Defender to go to IoT console